 Her experience as a buyer means that Kat is not only a creative designer but also business-minded with a deep understanding of the nuances of supply and demand.
 The growth of the business was rapidly accelerated in 2015 through Kat’s decision to outsource manufacturing to China.

 In 2016, with manufacturing now outsourced and the bulk of their products being exported abroad, the length of their supply chain created gaps in working capital.
 The factories in China can take a deposit of up to 30% prior to manufacturing an order.
 From that point, it takes several months of shipping and distribution before the business finally gets paid.

 Kat needed funding to bridge this working capital gap.
 Her first step was to approach her bank for an overdraft but the business was rejected as unprofitable.
 She then went to an alternative lender but was met with the same response.

 Shortly after, Kat came across a MarketInvoice customer story that featured a fashion entrepreneur with similar challenges.
 “That was my first introduction to MarketInvoice and it was comforting to know that they’d helped a retail business similar to mine before.
 So I decided to give them a call”, Kat explains.
 “Imagine my surprise when it was the CEO who answered the phone!”

-Fast forward to 2018 and we’ve been supporting Kat Maconie with invoice finance and business loan solutions for over 2 years.
-The funds cover upfront manufacturing costs and help get the business from one end of the supply chain to the other.
+Fast forward to 2018 and we’ve been working with Kat Maconie with for over 2 years.
+Our solutions unlock funds to cover upfront manufacturing costs and help get the business from one end of the supply chain to the other.
 Turnover has doubled every year for the past 3 years and is on track to do the same in 2018.

 “From that first phone call, the service from MarketInvoice has always been great,” adds Kat.
 “It really helps being able to phone and speak to real people like Alex and Marina.
 I know them and they know my business, which makes everything quick and easy”.